mtkirby/audisp-simplify/README.md

     q_depth = 65536
     overflow_action = ignore

-5) Replace /etc/audit/audit.rules and/or /etc/audit/rules.d/audit.rules with the following: (you may want to add/del to dir monitoring)
+6) Replace /etc/audit/audit.rules and/or /etc/audit/rules.d/audit.rules with the following: (you may want to add/del to dir monitoring).
+YOU NEED A KEY DEFINED ( -k ) for audisp-simplify to log the event.
     # delete all existing rules
     -D
     # disable auditing during load